Ayan Kumar Bhunia

 BibTex

-Handwritten Word Recognition and Spotting is a challenging field dealing with handwritten text
+Handwritten Word Recognition and Spotting is a challenging field dealing with handwritten

 possessing irregular and complex shapes.
 The design of deep neural network models makes it

-necessary to extend training datasets in order to introduce variations and increase the number
+necessary to extend training datasets in order to introduce variations and increase the

 of samples; word-retrieval is therefore very difficult in low-resource scripts.
 Much of the